 8. What is two-factor authentication?

 Two-factor authentication is a secondary layer of security requiring proof (other than your password) that you are really you, and not an attacker attempting to gain access.
 For example, if your Twitter account has two-factor authentication configured, you may be required to verify your identity by inputting a code that was texted to you.
 Learn more about staying safe online.

 9. Is it safe to use public Wi-Fi?

 Absolutely!
 Who doesn't love free Wi-Fi?
 But nothing is ever free, right?

 Think of network security like going scuba diving with sharks.
 Consider that your anti-virus is your air tank.
-You might be able to breathe, but without a mask, fins, or speargun, you're at risk of being attacked!
+You might be able to breathe, but without a mask, fins, or speargun, you're still at risk of being attacked.

-Having anti-virus software is a good start, but network security is a multi-prong approach that requires various tools to ensure you're protected.
-Using a Managed IT Service provider can keep your business safe by using enterprise level anti-virus, managing and monitoring a hardware firewall, switch and router, and applying Advanced Threat Protection for email.
+Having anti-virus software is a good start, but network security is a multi-prong approach that requires various tools to ensure that you're protected.
+Hiring a managed IT services provider can keep your business safe through enterprise level anti-virus, the management and monitoring of a hardware firewall, switch, and router, and the application of advanced threat protection for email.

 Additionally, top-notch managed IT services teams (like the one here at Bit-Wizards) are comprised of highly-trained, expert-level engineers.
 We have a diverse team of people with in-depth knowledge across a variety of specialties.
 Our engineers can help you with any IT related question you might have, at any time.
 Get started today.